Saturday, September 21, 2024

 The landing party is always accompanied by a medic and armed guides

-The surrounding hills looked gorgeous with a dusting of snow but the place is rather desolate
+The surrounding hills looked breathtaking with a dusting of snow but the place is splendidly desolate

-We have only a few days here before are voyage of explorations comes to an end – but there is a lot to see before then.
+We have only a few days here before our voyage of explorations comes to an end – but there is a lot to see before then.
 More anon ….

 No comments: